 Today Is Juneteenth — Here’s What It Is and Why We Celebrate

+Today is Juneteenth (a portmanteau of June and nineteenth), also known as Freedom Day.
+What's the history behind it?
 Abraham Lincoln issued the Emancipation Proclamation on September 22, 1862, which would liberate slaves from the Confederate South.
-But it wasn’t until June 19th, 1865 that the last of the slaves being held in seceded Texas were finally granted their freedom.
+But it wasn't until June 19th, 1865 that the last of the slaves being held in seceded Texas were finally granted their freedom.

 With cities across the country recognizing Juneteenth with parades and public celebrations, today is a great occasion to work toward ensuring freedom and equality for all across the country.